Should I Accept a Settlement Offer From an Auto Insurance Company?

 The truth is that no one knows the real value of their claim without professional legal evaluation.
 When a person is severely injured, the true extent of their medical expenses won’t be known until they reach “maximum medical improvement,” which is the stage at which your doctor determines that you have reached the ceiling of your recovery and will not likely further improve.

-After you hire an attorney, all negotiations with the insurance adjuster should be conducted by your legal representative.
+After you hire a personal injury attorney, all negotiations with the insurance adjuster should be conducted by your legal representative.
 The insurance adjuster should not contact you directly.
 Your attorney knows a reasonable settlement amount for your individual case.
 If the insurance company fails to agree to such a settlement, the case can then proceed to court, which is not in the insurance company’s best interests.
 Overwhelmingly, car accident claims are eventually settled, but there is always the potential for the case to head to trial.

 Certain injuries allow the injured party to go outside the no-fault system and file a personal injury lawsuit against the at-fault entities.
 In New York, those with certain injuries may file such lawsuits.
 These include: